openecosystems/ecosystem/apps/clients/public/cli/v2alpha/oeco/docs/ecosystem-create.md

 - To create more accounts, use oeco account create

 ### Form
-- Pick a username.
-This will allow you
-- Pick a title for your ecosystem
 - Pick an ecosystem domain name.
 This will be your main domain {domain-name}.mesh
   - (go get -u github.com/segmentio/go-slugify)
 - Type